 Regardless, we figured that before we get too absorbed in the highs and lows of the current season, we’d take a contemplative look back.

-Not at last season’s curse-breaking heroics—although that was pretty, really, very important—but at the evolution of baseball cap style, from its humble beginnings in the mid-19th century to present day.
+Not at last season’s nerve-wrecking World Series—although that was pretty fun—but at the evolution of baseball cap style, from its humble beginnings in the mid-19th century to present day.

 We’ve got a highly educational timeline for you below...